 Being a Microsoft certified engineer may open up many professional doors while gaining a graduate certificate in telecommunications may also be an advantage for your career.
 Other areas of IT you may wish to study and specialise in are information assurance, cybersecurity, Cisco network devices, certification programs, CCNA security, automation, java programming, criminology, system administration, systems analysis, cloud computing, and hardware deployment.
 You may even like to become a certified ethical hacker, helping to make the life of an unlawful hacker much harder!

 With any type of computer or technology course, you are going to acquire some great practical skills, which will not only be applicable in your chosen workplace but also beyond the four walls of your office (like solving technical issues in your home, for example).
 Learning about things like programming or coding can help to enhance your numeracy skills and your problem-solving skills and will impress all of those around you, not just potential employers!
+So why not look for coding courses right here on Superprof?

 Let’s face it, in this technology-driven world, it is almost a necessity to undertand IT!